bbc/bug/docs/pages/installation/mac.md

 ## Create Files

 1. Create a file called `docker-compose.yml`.
-You can create this file anywhere on your system but it's probably simplest to put it in a new folder all of it's own.
+You can create this file anywhere on your system but it's probably simplest to put it in a new folder all of its own.
-2. Copy the below code snippet into the file
+2. Copy the below code snippet into the file:

-Note - This file describes where to get the docker containers needed to run BUG from and how to create them plumbing the right bits and pieces from your system into dockers such as ports and files.

-Note - You may find a text editor such as [Atom](https://atom.io/) makes the process of creating these configuration files easier.

 ```
-# BUG MacOS
+# BUG for macOS

 version: "3.8"